ychalier/transflow/USAGE.md

 `lk_window_size` | 15 | size of the search window at each pyramid level
 `lk_max_level` | 2 | 0-based maximal pyramid level number; if set to 0, pyramids are not used (single level), if set to 1, two levels are used, and so on; if pyramids are passed to input then algorithm will use as many levels as pyramids have but no more than maxLevel
 `lk_step` | 1 | size of macroblocks for estimating the flow; set lk_step=1 for a dense flow; set lk_step=16 for 16*16 macroblocks

+### LiteFlowNet

+**Requires the [CuPy](https://cupy.dev/) and [PyTorch](https://pytorch.org/) modules.**

+Statistical approach based on neural networks.
+Very accurate results, medium performances.
+Adapted from [sniklaus/pytorch-liteflownet](https://github.com/sniklaus/pytorch-liteflownet), which is adapted from [twhui/LiteFlowNet](https://github.com/twhui/LiteFlowNet), which is the official implementation of [LiteFlowNet: A Lightweight Convolutional Neural Network for Optical Flow Estimation](https://arxiv.org/pdf/1805.07036) by Tak-Wai Hui, Xiaoou Tang and Chen Change Loy for CVPR 2018.

+> [!TIP]
+> Tested on Windows 11 with Python 3.12, `cupy==13.3.0` and `torch==2.7.0`.

 ## Using Motion Vectors